Lviv bus

 The Office for Transport of Lviv City Council (OT LCC) is the organizer of public transportation in Lviv.
 Legal regulation of the passenger transportation industry is carried out by the Law of Ukraine On Automobile Transport, Resolution No. 1081 of the Cabinet of Ministers of Ukraine, and other by-laws of Ukraine.
 The bus system in Ukraine works as self-profitable (no PSO contract or special subsidy) with elements of shadow economy — each day the driver should earn money for the operator and for himself.
 Officially, in most companies bus drivers works for a minimum wage, and the rest of the salary they "earn" comes directly from fares (passengers cash payments).
-The city budget compensate a small sum (approx. UAH 70 Mio per year) for bus operators only for privileged passengers (such as pensioners), but there is no exact count of such persons traveled.
+The city budget compensate a small sum (approx. ₴70 Mio per year) for bus operators only for privileged passengers (such as pensioners), but there was no exact count of such persons traveled till the end of 2023.
+From 2024 all compensations calculated based on data from "Leocard" (e-ticketing system) validations, as all privileged passengers are obliged to have and validate their's concession personalized "LeoCards" (blue) for all trips made.

 The Office for Transport of Lviv City Council organizes competition for bus urban routes each 5 years according to Resolution No. 1081 of the Cabinet of Ministers of Ukraine.
 The competition procedure is the same for all transportation organizers in Ukraine, it involves the collection of applications in the approved form and the awarding of points (according to the detailed criteria outlined in the government decree) to each participant of the competition.
 Contestants are usually the same carriers (operators) with the same buses.
 It is important to note that the competition is not a bidding procedure, as in the case of EU countries, Switzerland or Norway.
 According to the results of the competition, none of the parties bears any financial obligations.
 The city council compensates carriers for part of the money for the transportation of privileged passengers and pensioners, but this sum does not cover all the necessary costs for a proper transportation service.
 As a result, there are constant problems and low quality of bus service.

 History

 In the first decade after WW1, life in Lviv improved: in the 1920s, there was an increase in the city's population and territory: both the construction of new districts and the joining of neighboring villages to the city, which resulted in a large-scale expansion of the city's borders in 1931.
 To connect with the new districts, the magistrate decided to introduce a bus service in the city.
 On April 12, 1928, the first bus route "A" began operating from Sknyliv Airport to Saint Elizabeth church (Kropyvnytskoho sq., since 1992).

-As of 2022 the bus network of Lviv (and its settlements) consists of 65 routes which are serviced by 5 operators: 4 private and 1 communal bus enterprise of Lviv city council.
-Only 50 and 47 out of 65 routes were in service in 2021 and 2022.
+As of 2023 the bus network of Lviv (and its settlements) consists of 69 routes which are serviced by 5 operators: 4 private and 1 communal bus enterprise of Lviv City Council.
+In 2023 only 49 routes out of 69 respectively were in service.